-- International Standards on Quality Control 1 - International Standard on Auditing 220: Quality Control for Audits of Historical Financial Information - IESBA Code of Ethics for Professional Accountants.
+- International Standard on Quality Management 1 - International Standard on Auditing 220: Quality Management for an Audit of Financial Statements - IESBA Code of Ethics for Professional Accountants.

 Each member firm's system of quality control is designed to provide global and national management with reasonable assurance that audit engagements are conducted in accordance with applicable professional standards and global policies and procedures.
-Member firms must have an effective internal inspection programme in place that meets the requirements of ISQC 1.
+Member firms must have an effective internal inspection programme in place that meets the requirements of ISQM 1.

-To facilitate the adoption of such practices among member firms, member firms are provided with templates that include guidelines, work programmes, forms and examples of reports that have all been benchmarked to ISQC 1.
+To facilitate the adoption of such practices among member firms, member firms are provided with templates that include guidelines, work programmes, forms and examples of reports that have all been benchmarked to ISQM 1.